DeepRegNet/DeepReg/demos/grouped_mask_prostate_longitudinal/README.md

 This demo uses DeepReg to demonstrate a number of features:

 - For grouped data in h5 files, e.g. "group-1-2" indicates the 2th visit from Subject 1;
-- Use masks as the images for feature-based registration - aligning the prostate gland segmentation in this case - with deep learning;
+- Use masks as the images for feature-based registration - aligning the prostate gland;
+  segmentation in this case - with deep learning;
 - Register intra-patient longitudinal data.